-From January 2012 through May 27, 2016, Discovery financed its business primarily through private placements of common stock.
-During that period, it conducted several rounds of equity financing in which it raised total "seed" capital in the amount of \$2,723,750 resulting in the issuance of 19,657,501 shares of Discovery's common stock.
+From January 2012 through May 27, 2016, the Company financed its business activities primarily through private placements of shares of common stock.
+During that period, it conducted several rounds of equity financing in which it raised total "seed" capital in the amount of \$2,723,750 resulting in the issuance of 19,657,501 shares of the Company's common stock.
 Moreover, from time to time, officers and directors, of the Company provided short-term bridge funding.
 These advances were repaid out of the proceeds from the Debenture Financings.

-Since May 2016, Discovery has successfully completed a series of placements of Debentures (debt instruments convertible into the Company's common stock).
+Since May 2016, the Company has successfully completed a series of placements of Debentures (debt instruments convertible into shares of the Company's common stock).
 The Debentures were issued pursuant to a Securities Purchase Agreement executed on May 27, 2016.
-Through the date of this report Debentures having an aggregate original principal amount of \$6,362,500 have been placed.
-In conjunction with certain Debentures, warrants were issued that give the holder the right to purchase up to a maximum of 19,125,000 shares of Discovery's common stock at an initial per-share exercise price of \$0.20.
+Through the date of this report, Debentures having an aggregate original principal amount of \$6.5 million have been placed.
+In conjunction with certain Debentures, warrants were issued that give the holder the right to purchase up to a maximum of 19,125,000 shares of the Company's common stock at an initial per-share exercise price of \$0.20.

-The first Debenture placement involved the issuance to a single investor (the "Original Investor" or "DEC Funding") a Debenture having an original principal amount of \$3.5 million.
-Subsequent to this first placement, seven additional Debenture placements have occurred, to one or both of the Original Investor or an additional investor (the "New Investor" or "Texican").
-The Original Investor has received all of the issued warrants.
+The first Debenture placement involved the issuance to a single investor ("DEC Funding") a Debenture having an original principal amount of \$3.5 million.
+Subsequent to this first placement, seven additional Debenture placements have occurred, to one or both of the Original Investor or an additional investor ("Texican").
+DEC Funding has received all of the issued warrants